tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Final.md

 As the weeks pass and the charred landscape gradually begins its slow recovery, life for Lani and I gradually returns to familiar rhythms — patrolling the trails, guiding tours, and educating visitors about the park's unique ecosystem and geological features.

 Though life has seemingly returned to its regular patterns, there's an undeniable shift between Lani and me that's impossible to ignore.
-In the quiet moments, when our glances meet, there's a hint of something profound and unspoken that's blossomed between us.
+In the quiet moments, when our glances meet, there are hints of something profound and unspoken that's blossomed between us.

 —